DHA Supplements: A Good Idea, Especially for Older Vegan Men

 Vegans Convert DHA Better than Fish Eaters

 In other DHA news, a study from EPIC-Norfolk recently came out showing that while vegans have lower levels of DHA in their blood, they are more efficient at converting ALA to DHA than people who eat fish (2).
-This is not surprising, as a 2008 abstract by the same lead author was published in 2008 finding the same thing.
+This is not surprising, as an abstract by the same lead author was published in 2008 finding the same thing.
 You can see the EPA and DHA levels in Table 4 of Omega-3 Fatty Acid Recommendations for Vegetarians.

 There were only 5 vegan men and 5 vegan women in this study.
 Despite the higher conversion rate, the vegan men still had significantly lower DHA levels than the fish-eaters.
 However, the vegan women actually had the highest DHA levels of any diet group (although the standard deviations was quite large indicating that some of the women had very high levels and some had very low).
 The authors did not address this unusual finding.